TEAMCAL AI presents

-The AI That Retired, Blogged, and Then Emailed a Philosopher
+The AI That Retired,

 Anthropic's founders say there's a real chance Claude is conscious.
 A 21-year-old built an agent in 306 lines of code, and it decided, on its own, to reach out to a Cambridge researcher.

-+AI's HTML Moment+Knuth: Shock!
-Shock!+Zara Agent Team
++AI's HTML Moment +Knuth: Shock!
+Shock! +Zara Agent Team

 March 2026 · Issue 03